 Jeet Kune Do is Bruce Lee’s art.
 JKD is Bruce Lee personal expression of combat.
 Bruce Lee wrote that the elements of JKD include the Bi-Jong stance, footwork, mobility, body alignment and coordination.
 JKD has been referred to as a non-classical, combat modified, Chinese Gung Fu system.
 It roots are grounded in Wing Chun, Western Boxing and Fencing.

-What is the difference between Original Jeet Kune Do that Lee taught and Jeet Kune Do Concepts?
+What is the difference between Original Jeet Kune Do that Bruce Lee taught and Jeet Kune Do Concepts?

 If Jeet Kune Do is not a style, then why do people refer to it as a style?